A Vector Monotonicity Assumption for Multiple Instruments: Proofs

 \subsection{Proof of Theorem \ref{thmid}}

-We first note that any measurable function $f(Y)$ preserves Assumption 1, that is and Assumptions 2-3 are unaffected by such a transformation to the outcome variable.
-Thus, we continue without loss with $Y_i$, $Y_i(1)$ and $Y_i(0)$ possibly redefined as $f(Y_i)$, $f(Y_i(1))$ and $f(Y_i(0))$ respectively.
+Note that any measurable function $f(Y)$ preserves Assumption 1: i.e. $(f(Y_i(1)), f(Y_i(0)), G_i)$ are jointly independent of $Z_i$, and Assumptions 2-3 are unaffected by such a transformation to the outcome variable.
+Thus, we can prove Theorem \ref{thmid} with $f(y)=y$ without loss of generality.

-Note that the function $h(\cdot)$ given in Theorem \ref{thmid} has the property that $E[h(Z_i)]=0$, for any distribution of the instruments.
-Consider the quantity $E[Y_iD_ih(Z_i)]$ for a function $h$ having this property.
-By the law of iterated expectations, and the independence assumption: